EveryoneDestroysTheWorld/design/scripts/tolsmyth-introduction.md

 > Probably.

 > **Tolsmyth:**<br />
-> But, don't worry about that.
+> But don't worry about that.

 Jump to [Path 3](#path-3).